Brunch & Batter

 Instructions

-• Meanwhile, add the remaining ingredients to a medium-sized pot, cover, and bring to a boil.
+• Add the remaining ingredients to a medium-sized pot, cover, and bring to a boil.
 Once boiled, reduce the heat to low and simmer for 5 minutes (you just want the sugar to dissolve completely).

-¾ cup apple cider vinegar, ⅓ cup red wine vinegar, ¼ cup white granulated sugar, 1 teaspoon Kosher or fine sea salt, ¼ teaspoon ground allspice, ¼ teaspoon crushed red pepper flakes
+¾ cup apple cider vinegar, ¼ cup red wine vinegar, ¼ cup white granulated sugar, 1 teaspoon kosher or fine sea salt, ¼ teaspoon ground allspice, ¼ teaspoon crushed red pepper flakes

-• Remove the pot from the heat, and add the onions.
-Once cooled, add all the ingredients to a pint-sized mason jar.
-Alternatively, you can add the onions to the jar first, then pour the liquid over the onions.
+• Remove the pot from the heat and add the sliced onions.
+Let it cool slightly, then transfer everything to a pint-sized mason jar.
+Alternatively, add the onions to the jar first and pour the hot liquid over them.
 No mason jar?
-Just store the cooled onions in a covered container of your choice.
+Store the cooled pickled onions in any covered (glass) container.

 Notes